-- The assets and deferred outflows of resources of the Town of Indian Trail exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$66,962,883 (net position). - The government's total net position increased by \$4,026,957, primarily due to acceptance of donated streets of \$857,338, state Powell Bill operating funds of \$861,804, and federal and state grants totaling \$227,369. - As of the close of the current fiscal year, the Town of Indian Trail's governmental funds reported combined ending fund balances of \$26,376,046, with a net increase of \$2,315,251 in fund balance.
-Approximately 40% of this total amount, or \$9,915,369, is non-spendable, restricted, committed or assigned, including \$1,749,541 of bond funds. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$16,469,352, or 139% of total general fund expenditures for the fiscal year. - The Indian Trail ABC Board is considered a discretely presented component unit of the Town.
-The Town Council exercises control over the Board by appointing its members, and the ABC Board is required to distribute 100% of its net profits to the Town. - The Town of Indian Trail currently has two outstanding bond issuances. \$3,000,000 of General Obligation Bonds was sold to SunTrust Bank on December 6, 2012. \$8,000,000 of General Obligation Bonds were sold to Stifel, Nicolaus & Company, Inc. on May 1, 2013.
-The Town of Indian Trail maintains an Aa1 bond rating from Moody's Investors service and AA++ rating from Standard and Poor's Financial Services. - The Town of Indian Trail's total debt decreased by \$1,427,667 (10%) during the current fiscal year.
-Current debt is for the purchase of property at 130 Blythe Drive, 304 Matthews-Indian Trail Road, 145 acres on Oakwood Lane, the Municipal Complex, and the two outstanding bond issuances. - In October, 2019, the Town of Indian Trail drew down \$2,500,000 from an authorized 2012 Parks and Recreation Bond Resolution.
+- The assets and deferred outflows of resources of the Town of Indian Trail exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$73,955,654 (net position). - The government's total net position increased by \$6,992,771, primarily due to acceptance of donated streets of \$6,926,847, state Powell Bill funds of \$866,814, sales tax and intergovernmental revenues totaling \$4,459,298, and strong investment earnings of \$412,544. - As of the close of the current fiscal year, the Town of Indian Trail's governmental funds reported combined ending fund balances of \$27,773,484, with a net increase of \$1,397,438 in fund balance.
+Approximately 40% of this total amount, or \$10,018,575, is non-spendable, restricted, committed or assigned, including \$3,082,987 of bond funds. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$17,754,909, or 134% of total general fund expenditures for the fiscal year. - The Indian Trail ABC Board is considered a discretely presented component unit of the Town.
+The Town Council exercises control over the Board by appointing its members, and the ABC Board is required to distribute its net profits to the Town.
+The Town Council authorized the ABC Board to hold back \$250,000 in profit distributions to establish a capital project fund for the building of a second retail store. - The Town of Indian Trail currently has three outstanding bond issuances. \$3,000,000 of General Obligation Bonds were sold to SunTrust Bank on December 6, 2012. \$8,000,000 of General Obligation Bonds were sold to Stifel, Nicolaus & Company, Inc. on May 1, 2013. \$2,500,000 of General Obligation Bonds were sold to Zions Bank on October 16, 2019.
+The Town of Indian Trail maintains an Aa1 bond rating from Moody's Investors service and AA++ rating from Standard and Poor's Financial Services. - The Town of Indian Trail's total debt increased by \$1,119,834 (9%) during the current fiscal year.
+Current debt is for the purchase of property at 130 Blythe Drive, 304 Matthews-Indian Trail Road, 145 acres on Oakwood Lane, the Municipal Complex, and the three outstanding bond issuances. - In October, 2019, the Town of Indian Trail drew down \$2,500,000 from an authorized 2012 Parks and Recreation Bond Resolution.
 These bond proceeds will be used to upgrade and enhance our Town parks.
 The scheduled payback is fifteen years. - The Town of Indian Trail also continued use of a Stormwater proprietary fund during the current fiscal year.